aliceitmushuk/fast_krr_alisver/README.md

 > [!IMPORTANT]
 > We log the results of our experiments using Weights & Biases.
 To properly run the experiments, please create a Weights & Biases account and set up the API key.
+Weights & Biases provides some [helpful documentation](https://docs.wandb.ai/quickstart/) on how to do this.

+> [!WARNING]
+> These experiments are computationally expensive and will likely take > 2 weeks to run on a single GPU.

 #### Sections 6.1 and 6.4

-> [!WARNING]
-> These experiments are computationally expensive and will probably take > 1 week to run on a single GPU.

 To run the experiments in Sections 6.1 and 6.4, run `generate_configs_full_krr.py`, `generate_configs_eigenpro2.py`, `generate_configs_eigenpro3.py`, and `generate_configs_falkon.py`.
 These scripts will generate configuration `.yaml` files in folders called `performance_full_krr`, `performance_full_krr_ep2`, `performance_inducing_krr_ep3`, and `performance_inducing_krr`.